shekeriev/suse-tu/virtual-machines/README.md

         Create-HVDHCPSetup

-- should you want to delete the artefacts, execute this instead
+- should you want to delete the artifacts, execute this instead

         Remove-HVDHCPSetup